MaggieVL/PacMan/README.md

   * make PacMan identify walls and the borders of the board
   * animate the pacman w/ javascript
   * place this inside a game loop (read the article)
+* Done
+  * displayed the labyrinth with grid (tried and read stuff about grid)